ctkelley/NotebookSIAMFANL/README.md

 ## The archival version (1.0) from the date of publication lives in the [FA20 branch](https://github.com/ctkelley/NotebookSIAMFANL/tree/FA20).

-I am now running this with 1.12.6 on an Apple M2/M2 Pro in native mode.
+I am now running this with Julia 1.13.0 on an Apple M2/M2 Pro in native mode.
 My Intel days are over.

 __Watch out!__ the timings in the files are likely to be different from the book as I test things with M* chips and the Apple Acclerator framework.
 Your best bet to duplicate the timings in the book is with an 8 core Intel Mac.
 As those